scoconno/scoconno.github.io/mind/physicalism/notes.md

 ## The Billion Dollar Question ##

-Mary has been study the mind of someone who see red.
+Suppose that Mary has been studying the mind of someone who sees red.
 She knows everything that I have just outlined.
 Suppose that Mary leaves the room for the very first time and sees, say, a red apple.
 Does Mary learn anything new about the experience of red when she leaves the room?
 Here's an oddly creepy video that explains the [two answers.](https://www.youtube.com/watch?v=gZy3Ky9y_fg)

 If Mary learns something new, then physicalism is false.
 Recall that Mary knows all the physical facts before leaving the room.
 So, if she learns something new upon leaving it, then that new fact is not a physical fact.
 Jackson thinks that Mary clearly does learn something new.
 Let's say that Mary was studying John's vision of red and present his argument somewhat formally: